codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 Inline Content
 --------------

-It is possible to set a website to not protect even inline scripts and styles on its own pages, since this might have been the result of user-generated content.
+It is possible to set a website to not protect even inline scripts and styles on its own pages since this might have been the result of user-generated content.
 To protect against this, CSP allows you to specify a nonce within the ``<style>`` and ``<script>`` tags, and to add those values to the response's header.
 This is a pain to handle in real life, and is most secure when generated on the fly.
 To make this simple, you can include a ``{csp-style-nonce}`` or